 Dr. Bardati earned his PhD and Master’s degrees at McGill University, and a BA Honours in Geography from Bishop’s.
 Since 1996, he has taught resource and environmental management courses in the Department of Environment and Geography.
-His research interests revolve around community-level adaptation to climate change, food security and local food systems.
-He and his wife founded the Lennoxville Farmers’ Market, and enjoy living on a small farm where they tend large gardens, save heirloom seeds, and raise a variety of animals.
+His research interests revolve around agroecology and sustainable foods systems, adaptation to climate change, and water management.
+He and his family enjoy living on a small farm where they tend large gardens, save heirloom seeds, and raise a variety of animals.

 Environmental Policy, Environmental Justice, International Environmental Issues, Urban Planning

 Dr. Fletcher has a Ph.D. from McGill University, an M.A. from University of Maryland and a B.A. from Louisiana State University.
 He teaches a variety of environmental courses as well as human geography and urban planning.
 His expertise is the study of environmental justice, especially as it relates to hazardous waste, toxic substances and oil transport.
 Since he began teaching the Bishop’s course on environmental justice, he has developed a growing interest in cases of environmental injustice that are not typically framed or defined as such, but to which distributive and procedural social justice concepts, frameworks and theories are nonetheless applicable and illustrative.
 This is especially important in the Canadian context, where environmental problems, and the inevitable competing claims regarding fairness that drive conflict over pollution and natural resources, tend NOT to be framed or defined as environmental injustice.